Race Rebels: Summary

 Kelley spends part of the book investigating the embracing of alternative goals and lifestyles as a means of resisting poor and limited choices.
-Young black men during the World War II era were largely burdened by poor education and training that it made it difficult for them to find, much less maintain, employment.
+Young black men during the World War II era were largely burdened by poor or low levels if formal education and training that it made it difficult for them to find, much less maintain, employment.
 Rather than adopting the stereotype assigned poor, southern migrants, many working-class blacks embraced a new identity symbolized by the zoot suit.
-According to Kelley, many of the working-class blacks of the era felt that most of the jobs available to them were "slave labor", and they instead elected to become hustlers, pimps and gangsters to protest job discrimination and the lack of viable employment options.
+According to Kelley, many of the working-class blacks of the era felt that most of the jobs available to them were "slave labor", and they instead elected to become hustlers, pimps and gangsters in the face of job discrimination and the lack of viable employment options.
 New identities afforded new opportunities to individuals such as Malcolm Little to study the psychology of white racism, though the choice of criminal life also brought extreme consequences.

 In more recent times, this alternate choice is demonstrated through "gangsta rap", which evolved out of the authority-challenging blues of the 19th century.
 Born from black working class in Los Angeles, the musical genre responds in part to the hard realities of poverty and declining unemployment.
 Kelley illustrates these facets by referencing the lyrics of Ice Cube, who in "A Bird in the Hand"—a track on 1991's Death Certificate—tells the story of a young man forced to sell crack to survive when the only job he can obtain after graduation is an underpaying one at McDonald's.